AVSystem/Anjay/README.md

     - tinydtls

 - Supported platforms:
-    - any Unix-like operating system, such as Linux (including Android), mac OS and *BSD
+    - any Unix-like operating system, such as Linux (including Android), macOS and BSD family
     - Microsoft Windows (preliminary support, see [README.Windows.md](README.Windows.md) for details)
     - any embedded platform (e.g. FreeRTOS, ThreadX) with lwIP networking stack
     - porting is possible for any other platform that has ISO C99 compiler available, see [Porting guide for non-POSIX platforms](https://avsystem.github.io/Anjay-doc/PortingGuideForNonPOSIXPlatforms.html) for details
-        - preimplemented integration layer for ARM mbed OS is available commercially
+        - preimplemented integration layer for Arm Mbed OS is available commercially

 - CoAP data formats:
     - TLV